2031 FIFA Women's World Cup: Venues

-In its hosting requirements document, FIFA stipulated that the 32-team competition will have a minimum of eight stadiums—of which at least five were existing venues.
-The stadiums would have minimum seating capacities of 20,000 for most matches, 40,000 for semifinal matches, and 65,000 for the opening match and final.
+In its hosting requirements document, FIFA stipulated that the 32-team competition will have a minimum of eight stadiums, of which at least five were to be existing venues.
+The stadiums would have minimum seating capacities of 20,000 for most matches, 40,000 for the semifinals, and 65,000 for the opener and final.
 However, additional changes will be made to accommodate the expansion to 48.

+In Costa Rica, the only city interested is San José.

+In Jamaica, the only city interested is Kingston.

+In Mexico, several cities are interested: Guadalajara, Mexico City, Monterrey, Pachuca, Querétaro, and Torreón.

-In the United States, more than 30 regions have shown interest to host including Atlanta, Baltimore, Birmingham, Boston, Charlotte, Chicago, Cincinnati, Cleveland, Dallas, Denver, Detroit, Houston, Indianapolis, Kansas City, Los Angeles, Miami, Minneapolis, Nashville, New Orleans, New York/New Jersey, Oklahoma City, Orlando, Philadelphia, Phoenix, Salt Lake City, San Diego, the San Francisco Bay Area, Seattle, St. Louis, and the Tampa Bay Area with bidding set to begin in fall 2025.
-Out of these cities, all but 20 will host matches during the 2026 FIFA World Cup.
-Managers of New Commanders Stadium in Washington, D.C. have specifically targeted completion of their facility in 2030 as to be eligible as a host venue.
+In the United States, more than 30 regions featuring existing stadiums have shown interest, including Atlanta, Baltimore, Birmingham, Boston, Charlotte, Cincinnati, Cleveland, Columbus, Dallas–Fort Worth, Denver, Houston, Indianapolis, Kansas City, Los Angeles, Miami, Minneapolis, Nashville, New York/New Jersey, Orlando, Philadelphia, Phoenix, Salt Lake City, San Diego, the San Francisco Bay Area, Seattle, St. Louis, the Tampa Bay Area, and Washington, D.C., with bidding set to begin in fall 2025.
+Additionally, the New Stadium at RFK Campus in Washington, D.C., is planned to be completed in 2030 as to be eligible as a host venue.

+On November 28, 2025, the bid book listed 20 possible stadiums the bidding committee had in mind with additional stadiums mentioned as well.
+No official statement has been made yet on when the host city selection process will begin.

+A denotes a stadium used for previous Women's World Cup tournaments.

+A denotes an indoor stadium with a fixed or retractable roof with interior climate control.